 Those who recruit victims are often of the same ethnicity.
 They speak the same language and entice their victims through friendship with promises of a higher education and/or profitable employment.
 There are also abductors who do just that.
 They snatch their victims by force or by threatening their families if one doesn't comply.
 Initially, the victims are often held by intermediaries.

 Documents are provided by those who have become professionals at forging government documents.
 Victims may be assigned new names.
-Sometimes those who provide documentation are aided by corrupt officials in various offices of law enforcement or government.
+Sometimes those who provide documentation are aided by corrupt officials in various law enforcement or government offices.

 Who Traffics in Humans and Why?

-Trafficking in people pays very well, so well that so many feel it is worth the risk of arrest, conviction, and the consequences.
+Trafficking in people pays so well that so many feel it is worth the risk of arrest, conviction, and the consequences.